elastic/support-diagnostics/README.md

  ### Interactive Mode - For Those Who Don't Like To Read Documentation

  If you are in a rush and don't mind going through a Q&A process you can execute the diagnostic with no options.
 It will then enter interactive mode and walk you through the process of executing with the proper options.
-Simply execute `diagnostics.sh` or `diagnostics.bat`.
+Simply execute `./diagnostics.sh` or `diagnostics.bat`.
 Previous versions of the diagnostic required you to be in the installation directory but you should now be able to run it from anywhere on the installed host.
 Assuming of course that the proper permissions exist.
 Symlinks are **not** currently supported however, so keep that in mind when setting up your installation.

  ### Running From The Command Line